 When you sit in an airline seat, it might feel like you are doing nothing.
 From a physiological perspective, your body is actively managing a significant load.
 We want you to understand the specific stressors involved so we can mitigate them together.

 - Hypoxic Stress: Cabin pressure is generally maintained at the equivalent of 6,000 to 8,000 feet.
-Your blood oxygen (SpO2) often drops to 92 to 94 percent.
+Your blood oxygen (SpO2) often drops to 92% to 94%.
 For a healthy person this is manageable, but it represents a mild hypoxic stressor that contributes to fatigue and mild cognitive blunting.

 - Radiation Exposure: A trans-Atlantic flight exposes passengers to cosmic radiation levels roughly equivalent to a chest X-ray.
 For frequent flyers, this cumulative exposure adds up.

-- Systemic Dehydration: Cabin humidity often hovers below 10 percent (for context, the Sahara Desert is around 25 percent).
+- Systemic Dehydration: Cabin humidity often hovers below 10% (for context, the Sahara Desert is around 25%).
 You can lose approximately 8 oz of water per hour simply through respiration.

 Our Goal: To optimize your physiology so you land ready to perform, rather than needing a day to recover.